Wyden & Merkley's New O&C Act of 2015 Will Inflict Thousands of New Clear-Cuts (labeled Eco-Forestry) Upon

 In addition to the tens of thousands of log truck loads of BLM trees already auctioned to Oregon's timber barons, several key Democrats including Oregon Congressman Peter DeFazio created legislation in 2012 to, in essence, privatize 1.6 million acres of O & C Lands for logging.
 Democrat Congressman DeFazio attached his O & C Trust, Conservation, and Jobs Act to the newly passed (8/13) House Resources Bill H.R.
 1526.
 Democratic Oregon Governor John Kitzhaber is also advocating for this federal legislation that would more or less privatize 1.6 million acres of these BLM lands in western Oregon.
 If their legislation ever became reality these lands would be managed under one of the nations weakest forest practices regulations called the Oregon Forest Practices Act.

 Here are some pictures of what happens to lands managed under the Oregon Forest Practices Act.

 Roseburg Forest Products clearcut in Oregon's Elliot State Forest, 2006

 Senator Wyden has stated numerous times that he could not support the DeFazio bill.
 However, he has proposed his own bill to more than double logging levels on the BLM O & C lands.
-Several of Oregon's veteran forest defenders believe the O & C Trust Act proposed by Oregon's Congressman DeFazio is a "bait and switch" tactic to create the illusion that the "kinder and gentler clear-cuts" being offered by Senator Wyden is the balanced approach to increase logging of native forests on BLM O & C lands.
+Several of Oregon's veteran forest defenders believe the O & C Trust Act proposed by Oregon's Congressman DeFazio was a "bait and switch" tactic to create the illusion that the "kinder and gentler clear-cuts" being offered by Senator Wyden is the balanced approach to increase logging of ancient forests on BLM O & C lands.